opentext-idol/java-aci-api-ng/src/site/markdown/index.md

         new AciServerDetails(host, port)
     );

-The AciParameters class can be used to construct a request:
+The ActionParameters class can be used to construct a request:

-    AciParameters parameters = new AciParameters("QUERY");
+    ActionParameters parameters = new ActionParameters("QUERY");
     parameters.add("text", "*");
     parameters.add("totalResults", true);

-To execute this request, the AciService executeAction method should be called with the AciParameters and a Processor to consume the response.
+To execute this request, the AciService executeAction method should be called with the ActionParameters and a Processor to consume the response.
 In the following example, the included DocumentProcessor is used to convert the XML response into a DOM document which can then be inspected either directly or using XPath.